-The village benefits from bus services to the centre of Norwich (approximately 30 minutes) and until recently there was a service to Great Yarmouth.
+The village benefits from bus services to the centre of Norwich (approximately 30 minutes) and a service to Great Yarmouth.

 As noted above, the Norwich to Yarmouth railway line runs along the southerly edge of Brundall.
 For a village of its size it is fortunate to have two dedicated railway stations at 'Brundall Gardens' and 'Brundall' which connects the village with Norwich (15 minutes), Great Yarmouth (30 minutes) and Lowestoft (45 minutes).